mushon/nibal/en.md

 {.meta}
 [](svg/#oct7.svg/0.82,1.09,3.68/+detainies-2,+detainies-1 "Palestinians in Rafah released from Israeli detention, 28 Dec.
 2023 (Reuters/Bassam Masoud)")
 [](map/#31.43482,34.38239,9.64,-10.4,42.0/+UNOSAT_gaza_23-10-15(poly-scale),~labels_he)
-A few days later, Israel revoked tens of thousands of permits from all workers from Gaza.
+A few days later, Israel revoked the work permits of all tens of thousands of laborers from Gaza.
 Many were inside Israel and could not go home.
 Ahmad and thousands of others instantly became “illegal aliens” in Israel.

 {.meta}
 [](svg/#oct7.svg/1.13,1.4,3.68/+detainies-2 "Palestinians in Rafah released from Israeli detention, 28 Dec.
 2023 (Reuters/Bassam Masoud)")
 [](map/#31.43482,34.38239,9.64,-10.4,42.0/+UNOSAT_gaza_23-10-15(poly-scale),~labels_he)
-He and thousands of others were arrested in Israel within days.
+Within days, he and thousands of other laborers were arrested inside Israel.

 {.meta}
 [](fg:blank)
 [](map/#31.41869,34.37279,10.00,37.6,0.0/+north,~labels_he,+labels_en "In red: Areas ordered to evacuate on 13 Oct.
-2023") Meanwhile, the military began issuing evacuation orders for areas throughout Gaza.
+2023") Meanwhile, the military began issuing orders for residents to evacuate throughout Gaza.

 {.meta thumb}